kracr/ODPReco/README.md

  After this step, the jar file alongwith dependencies will be created in target folder.

- Copy the resources folder (present in corenlp_123 folder) into the target folder and change the path in command line to target folder by entering cd target
+ Copy the resources folder (present in ODPReco folder) into the target folder and change the path in command line to target folder by entering - cd target

  jar file can be executed from this folder by using the command - java -jar NameOfJar.jar

  After entering this command, the user is asked to enter the description, competency questions and the OWL file path.
-It is mandatory to enter the OWL file path, the description and competency questions can be skipped.
+It is mandatory to enter the OWL file path; the description and competency questions can be skipped.
 Recomemndations follow after user enters the input.

  After ODPReco has recommended ODPs, kindly fill this form https://forms.gle/SV3vgdsDqJ8hMVw68 .It is user feedback form.